-What you pay at the time you get the Part D vaccination can vary depending on the circumstances.
-For example:
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage you are in.

-- Sometimes when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.
+- Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
+You can ask our plan to pay you back for our share of the cost.
+For most adult Part D vaccines, this means you will be reimbursed the entire cost you paid. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+For most adult Part D vaccines, you will pay nothing.